Jay Cutler: 2009 season

-Cutler was the subject of most of the praise and criticism during the Chicago Bears' mercurial season.
-He began the season with 4 INTs in a loss to Green Bay, followed by seven touchdowns to one interception in three straight wins with a 100+ QB Rating.
+Cutler was the subject of most of the praise and criticism during the Bears' mercurial season.
+He began the season with 4 INTs in a loss to Green Bay, followed by seven touchdowns to one interception in three straight wins with a 100+ passer rating.
 The Bears lost eight of the next ten games behind Cutler's 11 touchdowns vs NFL-leading 20 interceptions.
 This included a Week 9 loss to San Francisco where Cutler threw a career-high five interceptions and no touchdowns, and a Game 14 loss to Baltimore where Cutler had career-worsts of 94 yards and a passer rating of 7.9.
-But Cutler again reversed direction in Game 15 against Brett Favre's division rival Vikings, where he threw four touchdowns, including a go-ahead late in the 4th quarter, and 31-yard game-winner in overtime.
+But Cutler again reversed direction in Game 15 against Brett Favre and division rival Minnesota, where he threw four touchdowns, including a go-ahead late in the 4th quarter, and the 31-yard game-winner to Devin Aromashodu in overtime.
 He earned Offensive Player of the Week for his effort against the Vikings.
 He then ended the season with another four-touchdown outing and win over Detroit.

 Cutler finished the season with 27 touchdowns, league-leading 26 interceptions, 3,666 yards passing, and career-worst passer rating of 76.8.

 2010 season

-The Bears hired Mike Martz (famed for developing the St. Louis Rams' "Greatest Show on Turf") as offensive coordinator.
+The Bears hired Mike Martz, famed for developing the St. Louis Rams' "Greatest Show on Turf", as offensive coordinator ahead of the 2010 season.
 Though Martz was critical of Cutler as an analyst, both professed excitement about working together.

 Cutler led the Bears to a 3–0 start, throwing six touchdowns and only two interceptions.
-However, in week 4, Cutler was sacked nine times in the first half against the New York Giants, missing the rest of that game and the next with a concussion.
-He returned to six sacks in a loss to Seattle and 4 interceptions in a loss to Washington, leaving the Bears at 4–3 at their bye week.
+However, in Week 4, Cutler was sacked nine times in the first half against the New York Giants, missing the rest of that game and the next with a concussion.
+He returned to six sacks in a loss to Seattle and four interceptions—all by DeAngelo Hall—in a loss to Washington, leaving the Bears at 4–3 at their bye week.